ClaudiuCeia/feature-bouncer/README.md

  - **name** (string) The name of the feature you want to check (for the AB test example above, that would be `example`).
 Returns a Promise containing the result of the check. `getX()` can throw, `get()` will just return `false` if there's an error.

- This part needs quite a bit of rework.
-Not happy with this as it is, and for the `getX()` version, which is the desirable option IMO, you need to remember to call `.catch()` on the Promise, otherwise it might hang.

  ``` ts
  FeatureBouncer.debug()
  ```